MicrosoftDocs/security/zero-trust/dod-zero-trust-strategy-data.md

 ### 4.1 Data catalog risk alignment

-Use [Microsoft Purview](/purview/purview) solutions to identify, govern, protect, and manage data where it resides.
+Microsoft Purview solutions help discover, identify, govern, protect, and manage data where it resides.
+Microsoft Purview provides three to identify items so that they can be classified.
+Items can be classified manually, by users, via automated pattern recognition, as with sensitive information types, and via machine learning.

 |DoD Activity Description and Outcome|Microsoft guidance and recommendations|
 |---|---|